United States of America

 Pacific Northwest

 If you like volcanos, this is also the place to go!
 You can visit Mt St Helens and see the devastating aftermath of a recently erupted volcano.
 Or you can visit the Newberry Volcanic Monument, where you can hike through obsidian rocks.
 You can even go see Crater Lake National Park, a breathtaking lake which formed inside of a volcanic crater.
-It is a beautiful part of the country.

 The Wild West

-The first state, Utah, has some of the best National Parks in the country.
-Bryce Canyon, Zion, Arches, and Canyonlands.
-They’re incredible, and the ‘Angels Landing’ hike at Zion is one of the best hikes in the world.
+• Utah is home to some of the best national parks in the country, like Bryce Canyon, Zion, and Arches.
+If you’re into hiking, the Angels Landing trail at Zion is one of the best day hikes on the planet.

 Hawaii